torvalds/linux/Documentation/teaching/labs/device_drivers.rst

    :width: 49 %

-We can look at the read operation implemented by the driver as a response to a userpace read request.
+We can look at the read operation implemented by the driver as a response to a user-space read request.
 In this case, the driver is responsible for advancing the offset according to how much it reads and returning the read size (which may be less than what is required).